 Once the family signs the new non-public housing lease, the family will no longer be a public housing participant family.
 The family will no longer be subject to income examinations, are precluded from participating in the residential council, and cannot participate in any programs that are only for public housing or low-income families.
+BHA will not provide such families with hearing or grievance rights.

-The non-public housing over-income lease will contain all required provisions listed at 24 CFR 960.509.
+The non-public housing over-income (NPHOI) lease will contain all required provisions listed at 24 CFR 960.509.
 The initial term of the lease will be for one year.
-Upon expiration of the initial lease term, the lease will not renew automatically, and subsequent leases will states renewal terms.
+Upon expiration of the initial lease term, the lease will not renew automatically, and subsequent leases will state renewal terms.
 At any time, BHA may terminate tenancy in accordance with 24 CFR 960.509(b)(11) and in accordance with state and local laws.